A fast and innovative approach on an international scale

 A broader perspective than taxation as such

 Our tax group has an inherent international focus and is embedded in our foreign offices and international desks.
-Our strong working relationships with leading foreign firms and regular assistance to foreign counsel on Dutch or Luxembourg tax aspects of corporate and financial transactions enables us to assemble tailor-made, integrated teams of lawyers that works seamlessly with the best tax expertise and contacts globally.
+Our strong working relationships with leading foreign firms and regular assistance to foreign counsel on Dutch or Luxembourg tax aspects of corporate and financial transactions enables us to assemble tailor-made, integrated teams of lawyers that work seamlessly with the best tax expertise and contacts globally.

 Our clients can count on a fast response and a creative and innovative approach aligned to the latest legal developments and (financial) market conditions.
 Our advice on international tax structuring, tax advisory and tax controversy helps our clients with long-term creation of value.